History brought to life

 Colonial Muster

-New for 2024: Learn the life of a Colonial soldier complete with parading, marching drills, erecting tents, and descriptions of rations and primitive military life.
+Learn the life of a Colonial soldier, complete with parading, marching drills, erecting tents, and descriptions of rations and primitive military life.
 Start at Signer’s Garden and work your way behind the Second Bank of the United States.
 New recruits will join a soldier in parading, marching, setting up wedge tents, and learning about Colonial food and equipment!

 A Storyteller entertains guests at one of the storytelling benches along a stop of the Once Upon A Nation tours